Downtown Pittsburgh shooting leads to charges against 15-year-old boy

 Doubt allegedly confessed to the shooting and to trying to throw the gun off the Seventh Street Bridge.
 Authorities did not release additional information about the relationship between the suspect and the victim.

-Pittsburgh police are investigating.
+Pittsburgh police are investigating the deadly shooting.